-- FFO and AFFO per unit of \$4.43 and \$4.05, respectively representing a year over year increase of 11% and 8%, respectively; - SPNOI cash basis average year-over-year growth, on a constant currency basis, of 4.3%; - \$220 million in net fair value losses taken due to expansion of discount and terminal capitalization rates across all of Granite's markets in response to rising interest rates, partially offset by fair market rent increases across the GTA and selective U.S. and European markets reflecting current market fundamentals.
-The negative impact on NAV as a result of the fair value losses was offset by contributions from development stabilization and unrealized foreign currency translation gains of \$338 million as a result of the relative weakening of the Canadian dollar against the Euro and U.S. dollar from December 31, 2021 to December 31, 2022; - 12.7 million square feet of space renewed or re-leased at an average increase in base rent of 26%; and - Occupancy rate as at December 31, 2022 of 99.6%.
+- FFO and AFFO per unit of \$4.97 and \$4.50, respectively representing a year-over-year increase of 12% and 11%, respectively; - SPNOI cash basis average year-over-year growth, on a constant currency basis, of 6.2%; - \$173 million in net fair value losses taken due to expansion of discount and terminal capitalization rates across all of Granite's markets in response to rising interest rates, partially offset by fair market rent increases across the GTA and selective U.S. and

+European markets reflecting current market fundamentals.
+The negative impact on NAV as a result of the fair value losses was further compounded by unrealized foreign currency translation losses of \$96 million primarily as a result of the relative strengthening of the Canadian dollar against the U.S. dollar from December 31, 2022 to December 31, 2023, however, these losses were partially offset by contributions from development stabilization;

+- 8.4 million square feet of space renewed or re-leased at an average increase in base rent of 22%; and - Occupancy rate as at December 31, 2023 of 95.0%.